INFP Personality: Traits, Relationships, Career Matches

-More agreeable INFPs will seek and try to maintain warmer and friendlier relations with other people, from strangers to relatives to close friends.
-More agreeable people will try to avoid interpersonal conflicts, and will attempt to reduce or resolve conflicts as they arise.
+More agreeable INFPs will seek to maintain warmer and friendlier relations with other people, from strangers to relatives to close friends.
+More agreeable people will try to avoid interpersonal conflicts, and will attempt to reduce or resolve disputes as they arise.
 INFPs with higher agreeableness will also have greater altruistic interests, and may gravitate towards professions or hobbies that involve helping others.

 Less agreeable INFPs are more demanding and more comfortable with interpersonal conflicts and disagreement than most.
-They often find it easier to prioritize their own personal goals over the needs of others, and more easily voice their criticism and negative feedback to others.
+They often find it easier to prioritize their own goals over others’ needs, and more easily voice their criticism and negative feedback to others.

-The high variation of Agreeableness in INFPs is a great example of the shortcomings of using personality types.
-If you want to know how agreeable you really are, just take TraitLab’s free personality test to find out.
+The high variation of Agreeableness in INFPs is an excellent example of the shortcomings of using personality types.
+If you want to know how agreeable you are, just take TraitLab’s free personality test.

 INFPs vary widely on Neuroticism

-Just as with Agreeableness, INFPs are highly varied their level of Neuroticism or Emotional Stability.
+Just as with Agreeableness, INFPs are highly varied in their level of Neuroticism or Emotional Stability.

-High Neuroticism is related to more frequent and dramatic mood swings and a tendency to worry more often about things in general.
+High Neuroticism is related to more frequent and dramatic mood swings and a general tendency to worry more often.
 More neurotic people are more irritable, have a shorter temper, and are more likely to dwell on negative experiences.

 Low Neuroticism, or high Emotional Stability, is related to an overall decreased reactivity to stress, fewer and less intense experiences of negative emotions like anxiety and anger, and a more relaxed and easy-going temperament.